New on Netflix March 2020 – TV, film and originals release dates

 Sunday 1st March

-Arietty Studio Ghibli film from 2010 based on Mary Norton’s classic children’s novel The Borrowers
+Arrietty Studio Ghibli film from 2010 based on Mary Norton’s classic children’s novel The Borrowers.
+Watch on Netflix

-The Cat Returns Animated fantasy about a boy who discovers a cat only to find that it is actually a prince, from Studio Ghibli
+The Cat Returns Animated fantasy about a boy who discovers a cat only to find that it is actually a prince, from Studio Ghibli.
+Watch on Netflix

 Go!
 Go!
-Cory Carson season 2 The animated children’s show about a talking car gets a second run not long after the debut of its first series
+Cory Carson season 2 The animated children’s show about a talking car gets a second run not long after the debut of its first series.
+Watch on Netflix

-My Neighbours the Yamadas Studio Ghibli film that adopts a comic-strip aesthetic, following a series of events in the life of a family
+My Neighbours the Yamadas Studio Ghibli film that adopts a comic-strip aesthetic, following a series of events in the life of a family.
+Watch on Netflix

-Nausicaä of the Valley of the Wind An early film from Hayao Miyazaki, before the foundation of Studio Ghibli, about a young princess
+Nausicaä of the Valley of the Wind An early film from Hayao Miyazaki, before the foundation of Studio Ghibli, about a young princess.
+Watch on Netflix

-Princess Mononoke Historical fantasy animation from Studio Ghibli about a young prince and the struggle between forest gods and humans
+Princess Mononoke Historical fantasy animation from Studio Ghibli about a young prince and the struggle between forest gods and humans.
+Watch on Netflix

-Spirited Away Studio Ghibli animation that tells the story of a young girl who enters the spirit world
+Spirited Away Studio Ghibli animation that tells the story of a young girl who enters the spirit world.
+Watch on Netflix

-Supersonic 2016 documentary about the 1990s rise of legendary Britpop band Oasis, featuring concert footage and new interviews
+Supersonic 2016 documentary about the 1990s rise of legendary Britpop band Oasis, featuring concert footage and new interviews.
+Watch on Netflix

-The Tale of the Princess Kaguya Studio Ghibli animation about a tiny nymph who grows into a desirable young woman
+The Tale of the Princess Kaguya Studio Ghibli animation about a tiny nymph who grows into a desirable young woman.
+Watch on Netflix

 Wednesday 4th March